greatericontop/weaponmaster/README.md

 ## Nether Reactor Core

 A power core that stores the energy required for a staff.
 Used to craft `Netherite Staff`.
+1.5% chance of dropping from a `Wither Skeleton`.

 Crafting Recipe:
 - 4 Blaze Rod